 Edward Cavazos, Director

 Director Edward Cavazos has been with the UT Police since October 2006.
 Director Cavazos came to the UT Police at Houston to transition the single channel police radio system to a federally approved 700-800 MHz interoperable public safety radio system as well as implement the Police Administrative and Support Services (PASS) Bureau.
-The Administrative Services functions of the PASS includes; Budget, Procurement, Personnel, Payroll, Records, Training, Open Records Requests, Strategic Planning, Electronic Security and Access Control System (ESACS) Standards and Specifications, ESACS Design, and Security Project Support.
-The Technology and Support Services functions include; Police Telecommunications, ESACS Technical Services and Support, Management and Control of Capital and Material Assets, Property and Evidence, as well as Fleet Management.
+The Administrative Services functions of the PASS includes; Budget, Procurement, Personnel, Payroll, Records, Training, Open Records Requests, Strategic Planning, Security Risk Assessment and Mitigation, Electronic Security and Access Control System (ESACS) Standards and Specifications, ESACS Design, and Security Project Support.
+The Technology and Support Services functions include; Police Telecommunications, ESACS Technical Services and Support, Risk Operations and Management, Management and Control of Capital and Material Assets, Property and Evidence, as well as Fleet Management.

 In addition to his activities as a commissioned police officer, Director Cavazos also was active in the El Paso Municipal Police Officer’s Association (EPMPOA) and held a seat on the Board of Directors.
 His last four years was as the President of the EPMPOA managing the business operations as well as his leadership regarding the various labor-management issues and contract negotiations.
 He also was a member of the Board of Directors for the El Paso Police Supervisor’s Association rising to the position of Association President.
 His extracurricular involvement also include two terms as a member of the Board of Trustees for the El Paso Police- Fire Pension Fund which oversees a multi-million dollar fund for retired El Paso Police Officers and Firefighters.